Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Methodology

 \subsection{Multimodal Learning}

-Given each pair of image and text ($v_i,t_i$), we follow \cite{kiela2020supervised}, because of the modular and flexible framework as the text and image encoders can be replaced and fine-tuned.
-Specifically, we jointly fine-tune the pretrained text (e.g., BERT, RoBERTa) and image encoders (e.g., ViT, ResNet) using a bidirectional transformer.
-We initialize the bidirectional transformers with the fine-tuned text encoders and learn weights $W_n \in \mathbf{R}^{P\times D}$ to map each image ($v_i$) embedding to the token input embedding space.
+Given each pair of image and text ($v_i,t_i$), we followed \cite{kiela2020supervised}, because of its modular and flexible framework as the text and image encoders can be replaced and fine-tuned.
+More specifically, we jointly fine-tuned the pretrained text (e.g., BERT, RoBERTa) and image encoders (e.g., ViT, ResNet) using a bidirectional transformer.
+We initialized the bidirectional transformers with the fine-tuned text encoders and learned weights $W_n \in \mathbf{R}^{P\times D}$, to map each image ($v_i$) embedding to the token input embedding space, where \( P \) and \( D \) are the dimensionality of the image and the token input embedding space, respectively.

-\paragraph{Vision Encoder.} We experiment with two types of vision encoders: ResNet-152 \cite{he2015deep} and Vision Transformers \cite{dosovitskiy2021image} model with average pooling over grids in the picture, producing output vectors with a total of 2048 dimensions for each image.
+\paragraph{Vision Encoder} We experimented with two types of vision encoders: ResNet-152 \cite{he2015deep} and Vision Transformers \cite{dosovitskiy2021image} model with average pooling over grids in the picture, producing output vectors with a total of 2048 dimensions for each image.
 As suggested in \cite{kiela2020supervised}, we resized, center-cropped, and normalized the images.

+\paragraph{Text Encoder} Our approach utilizes base-uncased BERT \cite{devlin2018bert} and RoBERTa \cite{liu2019roberta} as our multimodal framework (MMBT) is based on bi-transformers.
+Contextual embeddings are created by adding distinct $D$-dimensional segments, location, and token embeddings.
+We learned weights $W_n \in \mathbf{R}^{P\times D}$ to project each of the $N$ image embeddings to $D$ dimensional token input embedding space:

+where $f(·, n)$ is the \textit{n}-th output of the image encoder’s final pooling operation.
+We used 0-indexed positional coding, i.e., we start counting from 0 for each segment.